herecast/subtext-app/README.md

 This application uses [front_end_builds](https://github.com/tedconf/front_end_builds) to host the static JS and CSS assets.
-It also uses [ember-cli-front-end-builds](https://github.com/tedconf/ember-cli-front-end-builds) to deploy the application to S3 and notify front_end_buils when a new version has been deployed.
+It also uses [ember-cli-front-end-builds](https://github.com/tedconf/ember-cli-front-end-builds) to deploy the application to S3 and notify front_end_builds when a new version has been deployed.

 ### Deployment Pre-setup Requirements